 In this article, we’ll discuss some of the best and worst companion plants for onions, so you can maximize your onion harvest.

 Here is a list of the best plants to grow with onions in the vegetable garden.

 - Swiss chard

-Moreover, green onions (scallions) thrive well next to many of these plants too.
+Moreover, green onions (scallions) thrive next to many of these plants too.

 What Not to Plant with Onions

 Below are some of the worst plants to grow with onions.
-These may inhibit their growth and development or harbor insect pests.
+These may inhibit their growth and development and harbor pests, among other things.

 Wheat, clover, and alfalfa are bad companions because they may harbor onion thrips .
 Squash, beans, garlic, shallots, peas, and leeks may also encourage bad insects.

 You can grow onions from seeds, sets, or scraps.
 When it comes to onion sets, these small bulbs are ideal for planting.
 Larger bulbs are more prone to bolting (flowering) earlier than smaller bulbs.

 If using sets, plant them at a depth of 1 to 2 inches and a spacing of 2 to 6 inches.
 Additionally, separate rows 12 and 18 inches apart.